 (2) The licensee shall include the following information in the notice to the Department:

-(a) The method for informing residents and resident representatives of its intent to close, change ownership, change location, or sell its assisted living program; and
+(a) The method for informing participants and participant representatives of its intent to close, change ownership, change location, or sell its center; and

-(b) The actions the licensee will take to assist residents in securing comparable housing and assistance, if necessary.
+(b) The actions the licensee will take to assist participants in securing comparable day services and assistance, if necessary.

-(3) A licensee shall notify residents and resident representatives of any proposed changes set forth in §B(1) of this regulation, in writing, at least 45 days before the effective date of the proposed change.
+(3) A licensee shall notify participants and participant representatives of any proposed changes set forth in §B(1) of this regulation, in writing, at least 45 days before the effective date of the proposed change.

-(4) Whenever ownership of an assisted living program is transferred from the person or organization named on the license to another person or organization, the future owner shall apply for a new license.
+(4) Whenever ownership of a center is changed from the individual or organization named on the license to another individual or organization, the future owner shall apply for a new license.
 The future owner shall file an application for a license at least 45 days before the final transfer.

 (5) The Department shall issue a new license to a new owner if the new owner meets the requirements for licensure under this chapter.
 The current licensee shall return its license to the Department by certified mail.

-(6) A licensee named in the original license shall remain responsible for the operation of the assisted living program until a new license is issued to the new owner and the current licensee shall remain responsible for correction of all outstanding deficiencies or impending sanctions until a new license is issued to the new owner.
+(6) A licensee named in the original license shall remain responsible for the operation of the center until a new license is issued to the new owner and the current licensee shall remain responsible for correction of all outstanding deficiencies or impending sanctions until a new license is issued to the new owner.

-(8) In addition to the notice to the Department required by §B of this regulation, after a program closes, the licensee shall:
+(8) After a program closes, in addition to the notice to the Department required by §B of this regulation, the licensee shall:

-(a) Notify the Department of the date of closure and the place of relocation of each resident; and
+(a) Notify the Department of the date of closure and the place of relocation of each participant; and

 (b) Return all licenses, past and present, to the Department by certified mail.